Safety Tools for Tabletop RPGs

 Roses and Thorns | Stars and Wishes

-Roses and Thorns is a safety tool to get feedback after the game.
+Roses and Thorns is a safety tool for getting feedback after the game.
 You simply ask your players these two questions: 1) Which part of the game did you like the most?
 2) Which part of the game would you have done differently, if you could?
 The trick here is not to ask your players how they liked the game in general.
 This would only get you a plain “it was good” response.
-Instead you specifically ask for the better and worst parts of the game.
-As everyone starts out with some positive feedback, it’s easier for them to deal out some criticism afterwards.
-The preceding praise takes some of the edge off the negative feedback.
-As an alternative to Roses and Thorns there’s also “Stars and Wishes” by Lu Quade.
+Instead, you specifically ask for the better and worst parts of the game.
+As everyone starts out with some positive feedback, it’s easier for them to deal with some criticism afterwards.
+The preceding praise takes some of the edge off of the negative feedback.
+As an alternative to Roses and Thorns, there’s also “Stars and Wishes” by Lu Quade.
 This tool switches the criticism (thorns) with expectations for future gaming sessions (wishes).

 What are the most used safety tools?

-Of all safety tools the following three are used most often.
+Out of all the safety tools, the following three are used most often.
 The X-Card is the most popular tool, probably because it is super easy to explain.
 Lines and Veils is also used by many GMs, as asking your players about content they don’t want to encounter in the story is very intuitive and logical.
 This lets you accommodate the individual needs of your players.
-And it also gives you some time to adjust your story, in case one of the excluded topics is part of the plot you had planned for this game.
-The third commonly used safety technique is the Debrief.
+It also gives you some time to adjust your story in case one of the excluded topics is part of the plot you had planned for this game.
+The third most commonly used safety technique is the Debrief.
 Many groups enjoy talking about the game they just played.
 Debriefs have been in use in the tabletop RPG community long before the term “safety tools” was even around.

 By using safety tools many players would dare to open up more during play.
 Because as soon as you get the taboo subjects of your fellow players out of the way, you can explore all other topics without hesitation.